 We process financial aid files based on the date you turned in the last required document.
 Your file is not considered complete and ready to process for a financial aid award until you submit all required documents.
 If you complete your file, and during processing you are asked to submit additional documentation, you do not …more about Important Dates and Deadlines

 To receive financial aid you must meet the following conditions: Be a United States citizen, permanent resident, or other eligible non-citizen (does not apply to DREAMer Students completing the WASFA).
-Possess a high school diploma or recognized equivalent such as a General Education Development (GED) certificate.
-Be admitted to Bellevue College, and be working toward …more about Eligibility
+Possess a high school diploma, recognized equivalent such as a General Education Development (GED) certificate OR meet Ability to Benefit criteria.
+If you are interested …more about Eligibility

 There are many types of financial aid.
 This page explains the types of aid available for you at Bellevue College. *Attention non-Washington State residents interested in enrolling in Bellevue College online classes.
 New US Department of Education regulations may affect Bellevue’s ability to accept your application at this time.
 We regret that Bellevue College cannot …more about Types of Aid